 Read about the many resources available to you as a student veteran or military-connected student, including how to find employers who value military experience, create a ‘civilian-friendly’ resume, connect with a mentor, and join networking organizations.

-As a student or alum who identifies as Lesbian, Gay, Bisexual, Transgender, Non-Binary, Gender Non-Conforming, Genderfluid or Queer, you may have questions about your job search that your straight and cisgender peers may not.
+As a student or alum who identifies as Lesbian, Gay, Bisexual, Transgender, Non-Binary, Gender Non-Conforming, Genderfluid, or Queer, you may have questions about your job search.

 The Center for Career Education (CCE) provides services to visiting undergraduate students enrolled with Columbia College or Columbia Engineering.